Tierey/react-faq/README.md

 2. go to component
     create mapDispatchToProps

-3. go to redusr and made logic
+3. go to reduser and made logic

 flow
-    component call action by payload => reducer take action with payload and make logic by state
+    component call action witch payload => reducer take action with payload and make logic by state